4piso/okevents/README.md

 # okevents
-just a proof of concept of a full cloud computer software
+just a proof of concept of a full cloud computer software, using queue systems

 Events services